sorryfornow/Pipeline/README.md

   - **Notes**: This is a pure virtual function, and must be overriden by derived classes.
 - `void connect(const node *source, int slot);`
   - Connect `source` as the input to the given `slot`.
+  - If `source` is `nullptr`, signifies that this node should *disconnect* the existing connection for `slot`.
+A later call to `connect` with a non-null pointer will later fill that slot again.
   - **Preconditions**: `slot` is a valid index, and `source` is either a pointer to a `producer` of the correct type, or `nullptr`.
   - **Notes**: This is a pure virtual function, and must be overriden by derived classes.

-As a polymorphic base class, `node` should also have a `virtual` destructor.
+As a polymorphic base class, `node` should also have a public `virtual` destructor.

 ### 3.3 `producer`